 We are committed to continual improvement and strengthening our Supply Chain Human Rights programme.
-We have developed modern slavery KPIs that will be used going forward to measure the effectiveness of our programme in 2024.
+We have developed modern slavery KPIs that are used to measure the effectiveness of our programme.

-KPI 2024 Objectives Training Provide appropriate levels of modern slavery training to colleagues, including: New starters Teams considered 'at higher risk' of slavery Teams and key decision makers involved in engagement in supply chain selection and assessment Board members Continued investigation into modern slavery Engage directly with suppliers in relation to human rights issues, where deemed particularly high risk or appropriate.
+КРІ 2024 Objectives Provide appropriate levels of modern slavery training to colleagues, including: Training New starters Teams considered 'at higher risk' of slavery Teams and key decision makers involved in engagement in supply chain selection and assessment Board members Continued investigation into modern slavery Engage directly with suppliers in relation to human rights issues, where deemed particularly high risk or appropriate.
 Take remedial actions necessary during initial and ongoing due diligence processes.
-Risk management and monitoring for modern slavery risks Maintain due diligence records on suppliers and embed modern slavery risk monitoring into broader risk management governance forums.
+Risk management and Maintain due diligence records on suppliers. and monitoring for modern slavery risks Embed modern slavery risk monitoring into broader risk management governance forums.